-Specific details for the most important teams in all the sports are given in the various city accounts.
-They can also be found through the major league websites: w www.mlb.com (baseball); w www.nba.com (basketball); w www.nfl.com (football); w www.nhl.com (ice hockey); and w www.mlsnet.com (soccer).
+Specific details for the most important teams in all the sports are given in the various city accounts in this Guide.
+They can also be found through the Major League websites: mlb.com (baseball); nba.com (basketball); nfl.com (football); nhl.com (ice hockey); and mlssoccer.com (soccer).

-Baseball, because the major league teams play so many games (162 in total, usually at least five a week throughout the spring and summer), is probably the easiest sport to catch when travelling.
+Baseball, because the Major League teams play so many games (162 in the regular season, usually at least five a week from April to September, plus the October playoffs), is probably the easiest sport to catch when travelling.
 The ballparks – such as Boston’s historic Fenway Park, New York’s famed Yankee Stadium, LA’s glamorous Dodger Stadium or Baltimore’s evocative Camden Yards – are great places to spend time.
-It’s also among the cheapest sports to watch (from around $10 a seat for the bleachers), and tickets are usually easy to come by.
+It’s also among the cheapest sports to watch (from around $10–15 a seat for the bleachers), and tickets are usually easy to come by.

 Pro football, the American variety, is quite the opposite.
 Tickets are exorbitantly expensive and almost impossible to obtain (if the team is any good), and most games are played in huge, fortress-like stadiums far out in the suburbs; you’ll do better stopping in a bar to watch it on TV.

 College football is a whole lot better and more exciting, with chanting crowds, cheerleaders and cheaper tickets, which can be hard to obtain in football-crazed college towns in parts of the South and Midwest.
 Although New Year’s Day games such as the Rose Bowl or the Orange Bowl are all but impossible to see live, big games like USC vs UCLA, Michigan vs Ohio State or Notre Dame vs anybody are not to be missed if you’re anywhere nearby.